coderMoose/MetadataApp/README.md

 - Shows a map with a pin so a user can see where a photo was taken
 - Cool animation when they select a photo and move to a new screen, and when they come back

+# Design Decisions
+The app loads all photos from the photo library immediately after it is launched.
+This allows the app to run fast once the photos have finished loading (for example, while the user is scrolling their photos).
+But, it makes the app take longer to launch.
+The user sees a delay of a few seconds.

+I thought about having this happen after the app is launched, but decided the user shouldn't have to click an extra button to load.
+In the future, I'd like to extend this app to only load the photos it needs one screen at a time - that should make the launch much faster.

+The other major design decision I had to think through was how to pass data between all the various screens.
+I ended up creating a first view called "Dispatch" view that is kind of like a ViewController from the old way of building iOS apps in UIKit (before SwiftUI came out).
+It uses an enum and Swift's feature called associated values to control what the current screen is.
+One thing that was a bit tricky on this screen was I had to use a ZStack to ensure that the first two screens are still shown on the screen even if they're underneath.
+This is because SwiftUI's "matchedGeometryEffect" animation needs the previous view to still be on the screen when navigating backwards.

 # Things I learned
 - SwiftUI
 - Git